geppy/EntityFramework.Docs/entity-framework/core/modeling/required-optional.md

 A property is considered optional if it is valid for it to contain `null`.
 If `null` is not a valid value to be assigned to a property then it is considered to be a required property.

+When mapping to a relational database schema, required properties are created as non-nullable columns, and optional properties are created as nullable columns.

 ## Conventions

-By convention, a property whose CLR type can contain null will be configured as optional (`string`, `int?`, `byte[]`, etc.).
-Properties whose CLR type cannot contain null will be configured as required (`int`, `decimal`, `bool`, etc.).
+By convention, a property whose CLR type can contain null will be configured as optional, whereas properties whose CLR type cannot contain null will be configured as required.
+For example, all properties with CLR value types (`int`, `decimal`, `bool`, etc.) are configured as required, and all properties with nullable CLR value types (`int?`, `decimal?`, `bool?`, etc.) are configured as optional.

+C# 8 introduced a new feature called [nullable reference types](/dotnet/csharp/tutorials/nullable-reference-types), which allows reference types to be annotated, indicating whether it is valid for them to contain null or not.
+This feature is disabled by default, and if enabled, it modifies EF Core's behavior in the following way:

+* If nullable reference types are disabled (the default), all properties with CLR reference types are configured as optional by convention (e.g. `string`).
+* If nullable reference types are enabled, properties will be configured based on the C# nullability of their CLR type: `string?` will be configured as optional, whereas `string` will be configured as required.

+Using nullable reference types is recommended since it flows the nullability expressed in C# code to EF Core's model and to the database, and obviates the use of the Fluent API or Data Annotations to express the same concept twice.

 > [!NOTE]
-> A property whose CLR type cannot contain null cannot be configured as optional.
-The property will always be considered required by Entity Framework.
+> Exercise caution when enabling nullable reference types on an existing project: reference type properties which were previously configured as optional will now be configured as required, unless they are explicitly annotated to be nullable.
+When managing a relational database schema, this may cause migrations to be generated which alter the database column's nullability.

+For more information on nullable reference types and how to use them with EF Core, [see the dedicated documentation page for this feature](xref:core/miscellaneous/nullable-reference-types).

 ## Data Annotations